kevinmcaleer/SMARSLab/README.md

 ## ERRATA

+- There is an issue with the Walking code at the moment - I'll look at this shortly and apply a fix.
-Had to remove support for Python 3.3 as Flask is not compatible with this version.
+- Had to remove support for Python 3.3 as Flask is not compatible with this version.
-Removed some objc dependencies from requirements.txt as this causes the build to fail
+- Removed some objc dependencies from requirements.txt as this causes the build to fail

 ## Arduino Bluetooth control